Note: It's now a best practice to get your data into a Spreadsheet using import. To learn more, see Create or Import a

 - From the Wdesk tab of the wizard, choose an existing spreadsheet to add the data to, or create a new spreadsheet.
 If you choose Create New Spreadsheet, you can name it in the Document field at the bottom of the window.
 Click Next.

 Note: When updating an existing document, you may need to edit your Wdesk Spreadsheet to sync changes correctly.
-For example, if you added a new row of data in your Excel workbook, you must add an empty row in the same place in the Wdesk Spreadsheet.
+For example, if you added a new row of data in your Excel workbook, you must add an empty row in the same place in the Spreadsheet.
 Also, if tabs in the Excel document do not match the sheet names in the Spreadsheet, syncing adds a new sheet with the tabs’ names.

 - On the Review tab, confirm the items you want to sync.
 You can choose whether or not to sync formulas by using the Sync formulas checkbox.
 If you choose to sync formulas, any formulas not supported by Wdesk are identified in a panel.

 - To begin the syncing process, click Start Sync.
 A status bar appears to display the current progress of your sync.
 If you have Wdesk open when you begin your sync, a progress bar also appears with more information about your sync.

 Note: Only users with editing permissions for the selected sheets in Workiva can sync new data.

 Once your sync is complete, you can view your new or existing Spreadsheet in your account.
 Fonts, colors, lines, or other formatting found in the original document are not imported.
-Syncing an Excel workbook does not override any document content already in the existing Wdesk Spreadsheet.
 If there is information in your sheet that you don't want to be overwritten, lock that cell to prevent future changes.

 1 Microsoft and its products are registered trademarks of Microsoft Corporation in the United States and/or other countries.